Wickr: Products

+In 2015, Wickr published a white paper outlining the encryption protocol that they use for end-to-end encryption.

+In 2015, the Electronic Frontier Foundation announced that Wickr earned four out of five stars in every applicable category for its effort to protect user privacy.

+Security programs

-Since its launch, Wickr has gone through regular security audits by prominent information security organizations, which have verified Wickr's code, security, and policies.
+Since its launch, Wickr has undergone regular security audits by information security organizations, which have verified Wickr's code, security, and policies.
 Wickr has also launched a bug bounty program that offers a reward to hackers who can find a vulnerability in the app.

-On January 5, 2015, the Electronic Frontier Foundation gave Wickr a score of 5 out of 7 points on their "Secure Messaging Scorecard".
-It received points for having communications encrypted in transit, having communications encrypted with keys the provider didn't have access to (end-to-end encryption), making it possible for users to independently verify their correspondent's identities, having past communications secure if the keys were stolen (forward secrecy), and having completed a recent independent security audit.
-It was missing points because its source code was not open to independent review (open source), and because its security design was not well-documented.
-In 2015, Wickr published a white paper outlining the encryption protocol that they use for end-to-end encryption.

-In 2015, the Electronic Frontier Foundation announced that Wickr, among only nine companies, earned stars in every applicable category for its effort to protect user privacy: "We commend Wickr for its strong stance regarding user rights, transparency, and privacy."

-In December 2016, Wickr announced Wickr Professional, a new business collaboration and communication product designed to couple the functionality of tools like Slack with end-to-end encryption and ephemerality.
+In December 2016, Wickr announced 'Wickr Professional', a new business collaboration and communication product designed to couple the functionality of tools like Slack with end-to-end encryption and ephemerality.

-In February 2017, Wickr opened one of its crypto protocols for public review on GitHub and published a paper “The Wickr Messaging Protocol” as an aid to those who wish to review the source code.
+In February 2017, Wickr opened one of its cryptographic protocols for public review on GitHub and published a paper, “The Wickr Messaging Protocol”, as an aid to those who wish to review the source code.
 At the time of its publication, the crypto protocol was only used in the company's enterprise product, Wickr Professional.
 The company said that its consumer product, Wickr Messenger, still uses another protocol and that they intend to replace this protocol with the one that they published.

-In early 2020, Wickr RAM was included in a review by the NSA of secure communication and collaboration platforms.
-Wickr RAM was the only app that was found to meet every single criterion that was assessed.

-According to The Washington Post, Wickr markets itself to government agencies.
-Government transparency advocates note that Maryland Governor Larry Hogan's use of Wickr destroys government records before any determination of whether they should be public can be made, under the Freedom of Information Act and state law.

-Wickr announced that it would be focusing on its business and public sector versions, AWS Wickr and Wickr Enterprise, instead.